amommersteeg-d2l/cpp-xk6-sql/README.md

 Blog: https://k6.io/blog/load-testing-sql-databases-with-k6/

 ## Build binary
-Binary is build using xk6-cmd with the change to the build command to include xk6-sql
+Binary is build using xk6-cmd with the change to the build command to include xk6-sql, command assumes you are working from the xk6-cmd repo/project
 ```
 xk6 build --with xk6-cmd=. --with github.com/grafana/xk6-sql
 ```